SamanGharatchorlou/DungeonDash/README.txt

-Dungeon Dash
+Dungeon Dash (Windows Only)

 Download the 'DungeonDash Installer' to install and play the game.

-The RougeLike repo contains the source code for this game.
+Note that Window defender might tell you the game is dangeous, it's ok I promise.
+The RougeLike repo contains all the source code for this game.